gruejay/kubebuilder/README.md

     "Fix this issue": Failing resource → AI suggests manifest changes to fix it "Dry run first": Always preview what changes will do before applying

+## Implemented

+- Explorer mode for Pods and Services